reflex-frp/reflex-platform/notes/NixOS.md

 ### Enabling the binary cache on NixOS

 When using Nix on NixOS, only root can add binary caches to the system.
 This will force ghcjs-setup to rebuild GHCJS from scratch, which takes hours.
-To enable the binary cache, you can add the following line to your `/etc/nixos/configuration.nix`:
+To enable the binary cache, you can add the following lines to your `/etc/nixos/configuration.nix`:

 ```
   nix.trustedBinaryCaches = [ "https://ryantrinkle.com:5443" ];
+  nix.binaryCachePublicKeys = [ "ryantrinkle.com-1:JJiAKaRv9mWgpVAz8dwewnZe0AzzEAzPkagE9SP5NWI=" ];
 ```

+Note: If you are running NixOS 14.12 or older, you do not need the binaryCachePublicKeys line.

-If you already have a trustedBinaryCaches option set up, just add `https://ryantrinkle.com:5443/` to the existing list.
+If you already have one of these variables set up, just add these values to the existing lists.

 Once it's been added, run `sudo -i nixos-rebuild switch` to make the change take effect, then run ghcjs-setup as normal.